 »You look like 50% of the world's population, but are professionalised as a minority«

-There are plenty of numbers today that show us that composers, musicians and sound artists who identify as women are in the minority when it comes to representation on stages, festivals, museums, in academic research and music education.
+Many studies show today that composers, musicians and sound artists who identify as women are in the minority when it comes to representation on stages, festivals, museums, in academic research and music education.
 But even though there is an increased focus on gender and representation in the sound art and music industry, the experience of gendered expectations, and how these permeate everything from work practises to infrastructures in the sound art and music life, is still an under-illuminated field.

-With Judith Butler, we do not think of sex as something one is automatically, it is not a being.
+We agree with Judith Butler that sex is a social construction, not a natural state of being.
 Gender is something that is done or performed.
 Thus, when we use the word 'woman', we are not operating with a biological fundamentalism in relation to the understanding of gender.
 On the other hand, we see gender and here especially 'woman' as a 'messy' category, which refers to anyone who in their socio-cultural gender identity formation identifies as a woman, which can also be trans and minority gender.
 People who identify as women come in all shapes and sizes.